Privacy Canada is community-supported. We may earn a commission when make a purchase through one of our links. Learn more.

-As a way of circumventing Netflix’s location restrictions, some people choose to add a virtual private network (VPN) or proxy connection to their local network.
-This disguises their IP address and may open access to larger portions of the Netflix catalog.
+As a way of circumventing Netflix’s location restrictions, some people often resort to using a Virtual Private Network or a proxy connection to their local network.
+This disguises and hides the IP address which may end up providing access to larger portions of the Netflix catalog.

-However, when doing so, a user may receive a proxy error upon trying to connect to the service.
+However, when doing so, a user may receive the dreaded Netflix proxy error upon trying to connect to the service.
 This means that your current IP address has been flagged as one with traffic being routed through a channel that Netflix either does not recognize or has not authorized.
-Read on to learn more about this error and how to fix it.

 The Netflix Help Center offers some basic suggestions for when you see an error saying “You seem to be using an unblocker or proxy.”

 No video content will play from your device until the error is resolved.
 The only exception may be downloaded content, which can be viewed offline without connecting to the Netflix servers.

 The first suggestion from Netflix is to try disabling any VPN connections, internet proxies, or other software that changes the route of your network traffic.
 But if you are using one of these tools to modify your IP address or create a secure data channel, then this isn’t a suitable solution.